Skip to content

 If you already have a TPRM process — excellent!
 The fields below will help bring your process into UpGuard.
 If you don’t have a process yet — the below will help you get started.

 • Add and edit tiers.
-Tiers classify risk level a vendor poses to you.
+Tiers classify the level of risk a vendor poses to you.
 You’ll evaluate and prioritize vendors based on tiers.
-If you’re new, start by defining a few levels of risk (those will be your tiers).
+If you’re new to TPRM, start by defining what your tiers will be.

 • Create labels.
 Add labels (tags) that help identify the access level a vendor has (e.g. what data will they be able to see).